As a local authority we must publish data and information in line with the Information Commissioners Office (ICO) publication scheme model.

 Elected councillors and contact details

-York has 47 councillors in total, details of local councillors including names, areas and political parties are available online.
+Kingston has 48 councillors in total, details of local councillors including names, areas and political parties are available online.

 Contact details for service areas